crate/crate/docs/admin/auth/methods.rst

 ..
 NOTE::

-   Token's username can match a CrateDB user by name and token's iss/username combination can match another CrateDB by JWT properties.
+   Token's username can match a CrateDB user by name and token's iss/username combination can match another CrateDB user by JWT properties.
    In such case, user without JWT properties (match by name) takes precedence.

 See :ref:`create-user-jwt` and :ref:`jwt_defaults` for details.